-The Alliance's Data Submission Tool is available on the Provider Portal to allow providers to upload data for a selection of measures to achieve compliance in CBI.
-The Data Submission Tool Guide, available on the Provider Portal, provides step-by-step instructions, required file layout, and information on how to upload the data.
-The Alliance is accepting data for the following 2024 measures:
+The Alliance's Data Submission Tool (DST) is available on the Provider Portal to allow providers to upload data for a selection of measures to achieve compliance in CBI.
+The Data Submission Tool Guide, available on the Provider Portal, provides step-by-step instructions, required information, and information on how to upload the data.
+The Alliance is accepting data for the following measures:

-- Application of Dental Fluoride Varnish. - Breast Cancer Screening (includes screening and bilateral mastectomy codes). - Cervical Cancer Screening (includes cervical cytology, high-risk human papillomavirus [hrHPV], and total abdominal hysterectomy codes). - Child and Adolescent Well-visits (0-21 years) - Chlamydia Screening in Women. - Colorectal Cancer Screening. - Controlling High Blood Pressure. - Developmental Screening in the First 3 Years of Life. - Diabetic HbA1c Poor Control >9%. - Immunizations for Children, Adolescents, and Adults. - Initial Health Appointments (IHA). - Depression Screening for Adolescents and Adults.
+- Application of Dental Fluoride Varnish - Breast Cancer Screening (includes screening and bilateral mastectomy codes) - Cervical Cancer Screening (includes cervical cytology, high-risk human papillomavirus [hrHPV], and total abdominal hysterectomy codes)

+- Child and Adolescent Well-visits (0-21 years)

+- Chlamydia Screening in Women

+- Colorectal Cancer Screening

+- Controlling High Blood Pressure

+- Developmental Screening in the First 3 Years of Life

+- Diabetic Poor Control >9%

+- Immunizations for Children and Adolescents

+- Initial Health Appointments (IHA)

+- Depression Screenings for Adolescents and Adults